Machine Understanding for interactive StorytElling (EU ICT FP7 FET)

 PartnersLIIR coordinates the MUSE project.
 KU Leuven co-promotors are Prof. Steven Bethard (partially affiliated with the University of Boulder, USA) and Prof. Johan De Tavernier.
 The other partners are: Jožef Stefan Institute (Prof. Nada Lavrac), Teesside University (Prof. Marc Cavazza), Leiden University (Prof. Paul van den Broek) and Haute Autorité de Santé (Dr. Gersende Georg).

-We have built an integrated system for semantic role labeling, noun phrase coreference resolution, event classification and temporal relation extraction.
+In the frame of the EU projects MUSE and TERENCE we have built an integrated system for semantic role labeling, noun phrase coreference resolution, event classification and temporal relation extraction (see Story Annotation Service).

 |Period||From 2012-09-01 to 2015-08-31.|